Child safety for kids

 It's the driver's responsibility to make sure children under 14 years old use an appropriate child restraint or wear their seatbelt.

 Regular maintenance is key to ensuring your car's safe for transporting you and your little ones around.
 Things like tyres, oil levels and electrics should be checked fortnightly as well as before any long trip.
 Need some help?
-Take a look at our car service checklist to make sure you don't miss anything.
+Take a look at our car servicing and maintenance checklist to make sure you don't miss anything.

 If you're thinking of buying a family car and want to be sure it offers the highest level of safety, the Euro NCAP website provides safety performance ratings for the majority of newer models.